thorstenbutz/2025/#Follow_Along/DSC for Entra ID and M365/README.md

 In this session you will discover how to use tools such as Azure DevOps release pipelines, DSC and Microsoft365DSC, Pester, PSScriptAnalyzer, to build your M365 and Azure management solution.

 ## Prerequisites
-- Basic knowledge of PowerShell
+- Basic knowledge of PowerShell.
-- ...
+- You need a Windows machine to compile the DSC configuration.
+- Clone the repo to your machine: https://github.com/raandree/Microsoft365DscWorkshop.git.
+- Run the build script `.\build.ps1 -ResolveDependency -UseModuleFast`.